Important: Affected by the Lufthansa strike? Claim up to €600 compensation with Skycop.

 Get professional help

-Skycop can handle EU 261 compensation claims on your behalf on a no-win no-fee basis.
+Skycop can handle EU 261 compensation claims on your behalf on a “no-win, no-fee” basis.
 Our experts will stay by your side throughout the process and fight for your rights while dealing with carriers directly.
 You just need to fill out a quick compensation form, and we will do the rest for you.
-No hassle, no stress, no financial risk.
+No hassle, no stress, and no financial risk.

 Time limit to file flight claims

-Although time limits to submit European flight cancellation compensation differ in each EU country and the UK, it’s still better to act actively so as not to miss out on the funds you deserve.
-There are cases when airlines intentionally delay the procedure, waiting for the validity period of a claim to expire.
-So, try to apply for EU 261 compensation as soon as possible, better within six months after the flight disruption.
+Although the time limits to submit European flight cancellation compensation differ in each EU country and the UK, it is still better to act promptly to ensure you do not miss out on the funds you deserve.
+There are cases where airlines intentionally delay the procedure, waiting for the validity period of a claim to expire.
+So, try to apply for EU 261 compensation as soon as possible, ideally within six months after the flight disruption.

 Frequently Asked Questions